AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Discussion

-As can be seen in Fig.~\ref{fig:comp_norm} and in the $1$ step prediction error of Table~\ref{tab:exp_result}, there is a drawback of using AdaTerm on a noise-free optimization problem when compared to a non-robust optimizer such as Adam.
-Indeed these results show that in the absence of noise, employing an optimization method which assumes from the start an absence of aberrant data points can give a better result.
-This is not surprising and should be expected, since AdaTerm (with its default initial value $\tilde{\nu}_{0} = 1$) has a non-zero adaptation time to converge to a non-robust behavior.
-Despite that, the overall results also show that the drawback or penalty incurred from using the AdaTerm algorithm instead of Adam or AdaBelief in the case of noise-free applications does not constitute much of a problem when taking into consideration its ability to deal with the possible presence of unknown noise ratios.
-In particular, given how hard it is to gather perfect datasets in practice.
+As can be seen in Fig.~\ref{fig:comp_norm} and on the right part of Table~\ref{tab:exp_result}, there is a drawback of using AdaTerm on a noise-free optimization problems when compared with a non-robust optimizer, such as Adam, and similarly on full-noise problems compared with a fixed-robust optimizer, such as t-Adam.
+These results show that in the absence of noise (respectively in the presence of abundant noise), employing an optimization method that assumes the absence of aberrant data points (respectively the presence of worst-case noisy data) from the beginning can afford better results on noise-free (respectively on extremely noisy) problems.
+This is to be expected from an adaptive method such as AdaTerm, which inevitably requires a non-zero adaptation time to converge to a non-robust behavior or may relax its robustness during the learning process before hitting an extremely noisy set of gradients necessitating a fixed high robustness.

+Nevertheless, the overall results indicate that the drawback or penalty incurred from using the AdaTerm algorithm instead of Adam or AdaBelief in the case of noise-free applications or t-Adam in the case of high-noise applications is not a significant problem when considering its ability to adapt to different unknown noise ratios.
+This is particularly why algorithms are equipped with adaptive parameters.

-In addition, when suspecting a noise-free problem, AdaTerm endows the practitioner with the ability to set a large initial value for the degrees of freedom and then let the algorithm decide if the dataset is indeed noise-free.
-Such freedom is only possible thanks to the adaptive capability of AdaTerm as clearly displayed in Fig.~\ref{fig:comp_dof}.
+When encountering a potentially noise-free problem, AdaTerm allows setting a large initial value for the degrees-of-freedom and during the course of the training process, the algorithm will decide if the dataset is indeed noise-free and adapt in consequence.
+Similarly, if there is uncertainty pertaining to the noisiness of the task at hand, the practitioner can directly execute the algorithm and let it automatically adapt to the problem.
+Such freedom is only possible thanks to the adaptive capability of AdaTerm as clearly displayed in Fig.~\ref{fig:comp_dof}, and the resulting performance is guaranteed to be sub-optimal with respect to the true nature of the problem.